How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 The $2/month figure is not marketing — it is based on real-world usage tracking.
 Here is how the maths works:

-Compare this to OpenAI's GPT-4 at roughly $10-30 per million tokens, or Anthropic's Claude at $3-15 per million tokens.
-DeepSeek is orders of magnitude cheaper.
+Compare this to OpenAI's GPT-4-class models at roughly $2.50–$10 per million input tokens, or Anthropic's Claude Sonnet 4.6 at $3 per million input tokens.
+DeepSeek V4 Flash is roughly 20× cheaper than the equivalents.

 If you use the local Ollama method, your cost is literally zero (beyond the electricity to run your GPU).
 The trade-off is that you need capable hardware and the local models are slightly less powerful than what the API provides.